-Our December 2018 blog post entitled “Data Subject Access Request = 4 words to fear?”, explained the need for a robust and efficient process for responding to DSARs.
+Our December 2018 blog post entitled “Data Subject Access Request = 4 words to fear?”, explained the need for a robust and efficient A series of actions or steps taken in order to achieve a particular end. for responding to DSARs.
 6 months later our clients are indeed receiving an increasing number and variety of requests.

 In this blog, we explain some of the basic steps required to recognise and handle DSARs and indicate some of the issues to watch out for, particularly at the beginning of the process.